Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Write_Code "frmSample","cmdRun"

-The Form’s name "frmSample" is passed as the first parameter to the Write_Code() Function and Command Button’s name "cmdRun" is as the second parameter.
+The Form’s name "frmSample" is passed as the first parameter to the Write_Code() Function, and the Command Button’s name "cmdRun" is passed as the second parameter.

 12. Press ALT+F11 to display the Database window.
 You can see that frmSample is already open in normal view after inserting the program lines in its Code Module.